-The Emergency Needs Scholarship Fund is sponsored by the Waubonsee Community College Foundation.
+The Emergency Needs Scholarship Fund is sponsored by the Waubonsee Community College Fund and supported by Student Senate.
 The Emergency Needs Scholarship Fund is designed to assist currently enrolled students who experience an unusual, unexpected or exceptional emergency that jeopardizes their financial ability to continue their academic studies.
-Amounts are limited, subject to the availability of funds, and not all requests are approved.
-Funding is provided through donations.
-The maximum amount awarded is \$1,000, with the average amount awarded between \$200 to \$500.
+Amounts are limited and subject to the availability of funds.
 To see if you qualify for assistance through the Emergency Needs Scholarship Fund, find the link at www.waubonsee.edu/scholarships to view the program details in mywcc (requires X-number and password) or email emergencyneeds@waubonsee.edu.